 For leave caused by a quarantine or isolation order, an employee must provide the name of the government entity that issued the quarantine or isolation order.

 For leave due to self-quarantining, the employee must provide the name of the health care provider making the quarantine recommendation.

-For leave caused by an employee’s own serious health condition related to the coronavirus, or to care for the employee’s spouse, son, daughter or parent with a serious health condition, the normal FMLA certification rules apply.
+For leave caused by an employee’s own serious health condition related to the coronavirus, or to care for the employee’s spouse, child, or parent with a serious health condition, the normal FMLA certification rules apply.

 For leave under the expanded FMLA, the employee must provide:

 - The name of the child being cared for.

-- A statement representing that no other suitable person is available to care for the child during the period of requested leave.
+- A statement representing that no other suitable person is available to care for the child during the period of the requested leave.

-If an employee fails to give proper notice, the employer should give him/her notice of the failure and an opportunity to provide the required documentation prior to denying the request for leave.
+If an employee fails to give proper notice, the employer should give them notice of the failure and an opportunity to provide the required documentation prior to denying the request for leave.